wangjie212/TSSOS/README.md

 ## Usage
 ### Unconstrained polynomial optimization
-The unconstrained polynomial optimization problem formulizes as
+An unconstrained polynomial optimization problem could be formulized as

 $$\mathrm{inf}_{\mathbf{x}\in\mathbb{R}^n}\ f(\mathbf{x}),$$

 where $f\in\mathbb{R}[\mathbf{x}]$ is a polynomial.

 Taking $f=1+x_1^4+x_2^4+x_3^4+x_1x_2x_3+x_2$ as an example, to compute the first TS step of the TSSOS hierarchy, run

 ```Julia
 using TSSOS
 using DynamicPolynomials